-Court Number One of the Old Bailey is the most famous court room in the world, and the venue of some of the most sensational human dramas ever to be played out in a criminal trial.
+'Excellent . . .
+Thomas Grant offers detailed accounts of eleven cases at the Old Bailey's Court Number One, with protagonists ranging from the diabolical to the pathetic.
+There is humour . . . but this is ultimately an affecting study of how the law gets it right - and wrong' Guardian Court Number One of the Old Bailey is the most famous court room in the world, and the venue of some of the most sensational human dramas ever to be played out in a criminal trial.

-The principal criminal court of England, historically reserved for the most serious and high-profile trials, Court Number One opened its doors in 1907 after the building of the 'new' Old Bailey.
+The principal criminal court of England, historically reserved for the more serious and high-profile trials, Court Number One opened its doors in 1907 after the building of the 'new' Old Bailey.
 In the decades that followed it witnessed the trials of the most famous and infamous defendants of the twentieth century.
 It was here that the likes of Madame Fahmy, Lord Haw Haw, John Christie, Ruth Ellis, George Blake (and his unlikely jailbreakers, Michael Randle and Pat Pottle), Jeremy Thorpe and Ian Huntley were defined in history, alongside a wide assortment of other traitors, lovers, politicians, psychopaths, spies, con men and - of course - the innocent.

-From the Sunday Times bestselling author of JEREMY HUTCHINSON'S CASE HISTORIES, COURT NUMBER ONE is a mesmerising window onto the thrills, fears and foibles of the modern age.
+From the Sunday Times bestselling author of Jeremy Hutchinson's Case Histories, Court Number One is a mesmerising window onto the thrills, fears and foibles of the modern age.

-Praise for Jeremy Hutchinson's Case Histories - -
+Praise for Jeremy Hutchinson's Case Histories

-Not just a celebration of a brilliant legal career but also a history of changing mores in Britain - Daily Telegraph
+Not just a celebration of a brilliant legal career but also a history of changing mores in Britain

 A brilliant and absorbing book about the life of a barrister.
 And what a life - Evening Standard